Home > Motors

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-If you want to take your riding from the streets to the trails but are unsure of your ability, why not try an automatic dirt bike?
-You can take the hassle out of riding by ditching the clutch in favor of a semi-automatic or completely automatic machine.
+If you want to start riding motorcycles off-road but are unsure of your ability, why not try an automatic dirt bike?
+You can take one hassle out of riding by ditching the clutch in favor of a semi-automatic or completely automatic machine.

 For many riders, the thought of riding off-road without a clutch is borderline heretical.
 However, there are times and situations when having an automatic dirt bike can be beneficial.